nestordemeure/nestordemeure.github.io/content/about/software.md

 #### [Shaman](https://gitlab.com/numerical_shaman/shaman) (C++)

-Shaman is the crown jewel of my PhD, it helps you track and measure the numerical error in a computation by replacing the types (`double` becomes `Sdouble`) with instrumented version.
+Shaman is the crown jewel of my Ph.D., it helps you track and measure the numerical error in computations by replacing the types (`double` becomes `Sdouble`) with instrumented version.

 I am, understandably, *very* proud of it.
 It was developed to be accurate (otherwise there is no point) but also fast enough to be applied to large simulations running in parallel on a supercomputer.